ABOUT

 Genius Loci and the Spirit of Place

-as the spirit, memory, and potential of a site.
-In the process, the environmental, cultural, climatic, and spatial conditions of each location are investigated to uncover its intrinsic logic.
+Every project begins with an uncompromising engagement with the Genius Loci: the spirit, memory, and potential of a site.
+Environmental, cultural, climatic, and spatial conditions are investigated to uncover each location’s intrinsic logic.
 Landscape, urban fabric, orientation, microclimate, and programmatic ambition form a dynamic field of forces.
-Architecture emerges from this field rather than being imposed upon it.
-The outcome is architecture that belongs.
-Each design expresses identity through precision and relevance, not through arbitrary form or materiality, and is conceived as an authentic continuation of its environment.
+Architecture emerges from this field rather than being imposed upon it: each design expresses identity through precision and relevance, and not through arbitrary form or materiality, and is conceived as an authentic continuation of its environment.

 Pine Meadow Ranch Site Observations and Documentation